 Market independence is sought through high-fixed income selections.
-The High-Income portfolios (Preferreds, Preferred REITs, REITs, notes and other high-yielding) have shown my best returns since 1/2/2002 (10.5%).
+The High-Income portfolios (Preferreds, Preferred REITs, REITs, notes and other high-yielding) had shown my best returns since 1/2/2002 until the last month.
+These portfolios responded to the bond high-yield market more than the stock market.